jeffersonroth/jjrf-data-reliability-book/src/concepts/data-quality/accuracy_dimension.md

 ### ELT Processes - Transformation Accuracy Rate
 \\[ Transformation \ Accuracy \ Rate = \frac{Number \ of \ Correctly \ Transformed \ Records}{Total \ Number \ of \ Transformed \ Records} \times 100 \\]

-The *Transformation Accuracy Rate* metric validates the accuracy of data post-transformation by comparing pre and post-ELT data against expected results based on transformation logic.
+**Application**: Validate the accuracy of data post-transformation by comparing pre and post-ELT data against expected results based on transformation logic.

 ### Data Lakes and Data Warehouses - Data Conformity Rate
 \\[ Data \ Conformity \ Rate = \frac{Number \ of \ Records \ Conforming \ to \ Data \ Models}{Total \ Number \ of \ Records} \times 100 \\]

-The *Data Conformity Rate* metric ensures that data in lakes and warehouses conforms to predefined data models and schemas, indicating accurate structuring and categorization.
+**Application**: Ensure that data in lakes and warehouses conforms to predefined data models and schemas, indicating accurate structuring and categorization.
 Some common use cases are:

 * **Data Governance**:
   Helps ensure that data governance policies are being followed by measuring how well the data matches the organization's data standards and models.